 - $5,000 per accident

 If the driver of the car involved in a single-car crash is injured, as is most likely the case, they must claim lost wages and medical expenses from their insurance.
 This is referred to as accessing personal injury protection (PIP) benefits.
-In other words, the at-fault, solo driver’s no-fault insurance policy pays for medical bills and other relevant expenses.
+In other words, the at-fault, driver’s no-fault insurance policy pays for medical bills and other relevant expenses.

 Do not wait long to file a claim if you have been injured in a single-car crash.
 The New Jersey statute of limitations has a set time limit of two years from the date of the collision for you to bring a lawsuit.
-Those who wait too long will often find that their case was dismissed for not filing in time.
+Those who wait too long will often find that their case is dismissed for not filing in time.
 Hire an experienced single-car crash accident attorney at Petrillo & Goldberg Law to help you navigate your claim.

 Immediately following your accident, reach out to an attorney.
 It is best to discuss your case with a capable and knowledgeable single-car crash attorney at Petrillo & Goldberg Law.
 An attorney will protect your rights and navigate you through your claim.